Language and translations

 How should Council manage community assets worth $1.88 billion?

-Council has a budget of $689.69 million to manage community assets for the next 10 years, and we are developing our Asset Plan to guide how we do this.
+Council has a budget of $689.69 million to manage community assets for the next 10 years, and we developed the draft Asset Plan to guide how we do this.

 Community assets are at the heart of what we do.
 We need assets to deliver services that are valued and needed by our growing and diverse community.

-Council manages a large portfolio of community assets, including buildings, roads, footpaths, sporting facilities, drainage systems, bushland, and playgrounds.
+Council manages a large portfolio of community assets worth $1.88 billion, including buildings, roads, footpaths, sporting facilities, drainage systems, bushland, and playgrounds.

 Over the last year we have been developing our Council Plan, Health and Wellbeing Plan and the Financial Plan with the community panel.
 This work defines our service priorities and financial conditions that will inform how we manage our assets into the future.